Level/abstract-level/README.md

 ### `keyIterator`

 A key iterator has the same interface as `iterator` except that its methods yield keys instead of entries.
-For the `keyIterator.next(callback)` method, this means that the `callback` will receive two arguments (an error and key) instead of three.
 Usage is otherwise the same.

 ### `valueIterator`

 A value iterator has the same interface as `iterator` except that its methods yield values instead of entries.
-For the `valueIterator.next(callback)` method, this means that the `callback` will receive two arguments (an error and value) instead of three.
 Usage is otherwise the same.

 ### `sublevel`